-The semantic NoSQL graph database gets the best of both worlds: on the one hand, data is flexible because it does not depend on schema.
-On the other hand, ontologies give the semantic graph database the freedom and opportunity to build logical models the way organizations like it and find it useful for their applications, without having to change the data.
+The semantic NoSQL graph database gets the best of both worlds: on the one hand, data is flexible because it does not depend on the schema.
+On the other hand, ontologies give the semantic graph database the freedom and ability to build logical models any way organizations find it useful for their applications, without having to change the data.

-Apart from rich semantic models, semantic graph databases use the globally developed W3C standards of representing data on the Web.
-The use of standard practices makes data integration, exchange and mapping to other datasets easier and lowers the risk of vendor lock-in while working with a graph db.
+Apart from rich semantic models, semantic graph databases use the globally developed W3C standards for representing data on the Web.
+The use of standard practices makes data integration, exchange and mapping to other datasets easier and lowers the risk of vendor lock-in while working with a graph database.

-One of those standards is the Uniform Resource Identifier (URI), a kind of unique ID for all things linked, so that we can distinguish between those things, integrate them without confusion, or know that one thing from one dataset is the same as another in a different dataset because they have one and the same URI.
+One of those standards is the Uniform Resource Identifier (URI), a kind of unique ID for all things linked so that we can distinguish between them or know that one thing from one dataset is the same as another in a different dataset.
 The use of URIs not only reduces costs in integrating data from disparate sources, it also makes data publishing and sharing easier with mapping to Linked (Open) Data.

-The Ontotext GraphDB is able to use inference, that is, to infer new links out of existing explicit statements in the RDF triplestore.
+Ontotext’s GraphDB is able to use inference, that is, to infer new links out of existing explicit statements in the RDF triplestore.
 Inference enriches the graph database by creating new knowledge and gives organizations the ability to see all their data highly interlinked.
-Thus, enterprises have more insights at hand to use in their decision making processes.
+Thus, enterprises have more insights at hand to use in their decision-making processes.

 Apart from representing proprietary enterprise data in a linked and meaningful way, the NoSQL graph database makes content management and personalization easier, due to its cost-effective way of integrating and combining huge sets of data.